jaywink/diaspora-juju/README.md

 Enable Terms of Service?
 A default ToS document will be shown to users wanting to create accounts.

-### terms_governing_law
+### terms_jurisdiction

-If you enable a ToS, you should define what governing laws are used to handle legal disputes.
+If you enable a ToS, you should define what jurisdiction is used to handle legal disputes.
 For example, state/country or country, depending on your location.

 ## Upgrading diaspora*